The Truth About OneDrive Business Ransomware Protection

 Your data is vulnerable in two states: when it's stored (at rest) and when it's moving (in transit).
 OneDrive protects your files in both scenarios using strong encryption.
 It uses AES 256-bit encryption, one of the most secure standards available, to protect files stored on Microsoft's servers.
 When you access a file and it travels between your device and the cloud, it's protected by SSL/TLS encryption.
 This ensures that even if an attacker were to intercept your data, it would be scrambled and unreadable, keeping your sensitive information confidential and secure during the sync process.

-Advanced Threat Protection Integration
+Adding Another Layer with Advanced Threat Protection

 OneDrive doesn't operate in a silo.
 It’s part of the larger Microsoft 365 security ecosystem, which is built on a "Zero Trust" security model.
 This means no user or device is automatically trusted, and verification is required for every access request.
 Microsoft constantly monitors its own systems, analyzing logs to identify security issues and generate alerts almost instantly.
 This integration means OneDrive benefits from the massive threat intelligence network Microsoft maintains, allowing it to recognize and respond to emerging threats more effectively.
 This comprehensive approach is critical for protecting against sophisticated, multi-stage attacks.